bluesky-social/atproto-website/content/specs/atp.md

   Provide a more detailed description of the data layout and how the MST is organized.
 </div>

-The repository data layout establishes the units of network-transmissable data.
+The repository data layout establishes the units of network-transmissible data.
 It includes the following three major groupings:

 |Grouping|Description|
 |-|-|